d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ```

 This module is used by _Scully_ to hook into the angular router and to determine once the page _Scully_ tries to enter is fully loaded and ready to be rendered by using the `IdleMonitorService` from _Scully_ internally.
-If we will remove the import of the module, _Scully_ will still work but it takes much longer to render your site as it will use a timeout for accessing the pages.
-So in that case even if the a page has been fully loaded, _Scully_ would wait until the timer is expired.
+If we remove the import of the module, _Scully_ will still work, but it takes much longer to render your site as it will use a timeout for accessing the pages.
+So in that case even if a page has been fully loaded, _Scully_ would wait until the timer is expired.

 ## Turn it into a blog

-Let’s go a bit further and turn our site into a simple blog that will render our blog posts from separate markdown documents.
+Let’s go a bit further and turn our site into a simple blog that will render our blog posts from separate Markdown documents.
-Scully brings this feature out of the box and it’s very easy to set it up:
+_Scully_ brings this feature out of the box, and it’s very easy to set it up:

 ```bash
 ng g @scullyio/init:blog                      # setup up the `BlogModule` and related sources